For an incoming joint PhD, the home university is not UAntwerp but another university. The PhD candidate takes into account the following:

 2. Enrolment at the University of Antwerp (UAntwerp)

-If the application is approved by the faculty/department council, the Antwerp Doctoral School will invite the incoming joint PhD student to enrol at UAntwerp as soon as possible.
+If the application is approved by the faculty/department council, the Antwerp Doctoral School will invite the incoming joint PhD candidate to enrol at UAntwerp as soon as possible.

-- a certified true, original copy of the diploma giving access to the PhD (if required translated into Dutch, German, French or English);
+- a copy of the diploma giving access to the PhD (if required translated into Dutch, German, French or English) (pdf);

-- an original certificate of registration in the home institution of the current academic year (not a student ID - if required translated into Dutch, German, French or English);
+- a certificate of enrolment in the home institution of the current academic year (not a student ID - if required translated into Dutch, German, French or English) (pdf);

-After the enrolment file has been processed, the PhD student will receive his/her student ID and student account details (in person or by post).
+After the enrolment file has been processed, the PhD candidate will receive a student account and payment details through e-mail.
 The student account grants access to a.o. the online administration system of UAntwerp (SisA Self-service).
+After payment of the tuition fee, a student card will be sent through the post.

 Each academic year, the PhD student must enrol at UAntwerp using the SisA Self-service, up to and including the academic year in which the doctoral thesis is to be defended.
 Tuition fees are due in the first year of enrolment and in the year of the PhD defence (please note that in the case of joint PhDs within Flanders, the tuition fees are waived at the partner institution).

-If the PhD student needs a confirmation letter of the official acceptance to the PhD at UAntwerp, he/she can request this via JointPhD@uantwerpen.
+If the PhD candidate needs a confirmation letter of the official acceptance to the PhD at UAntwerp, this can be requested via the Helpdesk of the Registrar's Office.

 3. Composition of the joint PhD agreement (via ADS)